 Tips for getting graduate school financial aid

-The graduate schools to which you were accepted develop your financial aid package by starting with the information you gave on your FAFSA.
+The graduate schools to which you were accepted develop your financial aid offers by starting with the information you gave on your FAFSA.
 Then they factor in elements like the school’s estimated cost of attendance (COA) and your financial situation.

-When it’s time for you to evaluate your graduate school financial aid package, be sure to separate the "free" money that you don’t have to pay back—scholarships, grants, and fellowships—from federal loans, which you’ll have to pay back with interest.
+When it’s time for you to evaluate your graduate school financial aid offers, be sure to separate the "free" money that you don’t have to pay back—scholarships, grants, and fellowships—from federal loans, which you’ll have to pay back with interest.

 Cost of attendance and financial aid

 Cost of Attendance (COA) is an estimate of how much a year of graduate school will cost.
 If you're attending at least half time, it can include things like tuition and fees, room and board, books and supplies, transportation and personal expenses.footnote 2 It's one of several factors the school uses to determine how much financial aid you are eligible to receive.